safednn-nasa/DNN-Repair/examples/README.txt

+The training/testing data for MNIST and CIFAR10 can be found via https://www.dropbox.com/sh/dhrnqff2dt2ssax/AAD3TuQRXfcKn2OKLhCQlFmBa?dl=0

 Examples starting with 'mnist0' has the share the same DNN architecture as follows
         Layer (type)                 Output Shape              Param #
         =================================================================